caustic-hue/help-center/docs/falix/software/setting-up.md

 If you've misclicked on an advertisement in the Game Panel, click the back button.
 If for whatever reason this isn't working, click the kill button(x button) and load the panel again.

 ## Software is not opening
 For Linux users, assuming you installed from Snap, Snap apps can take a moment to open as they're being sandboxed.
 The first boot will take longer.
-If you're not using Snap and choice to build the software instead, there may of been an error.
 Please read and troubleshoot any errors that show up on in your terminal.

 For Windows users, please check your task manager and see if Falix Software is running.
 Since it's built on Electron, you may see a few instances of it running.
 You can kill the process and try again, if it's not working on the second try, you can try re-installing the software.